A unique organisation for FM

 Artificial intelligence in facilities management

-As part of its core business commitment to technology foresight, the Society is working with industry leaders to raise awareness and build understanding and capabilities in the application of artificial intelligence (AI) to construction, real estate and asset/facility management.
-You can read more at aiinfm.com.
+As part of its core business commitment to technology foresight, we are working with industry leaders to raise awareness and build understanding and capabilities in the application of artificial intelligence (AI) to construction, real estate and asset/facility management.